 Overview

 Video Clipping Search is the API surface for 9Pic Motion, our selfie + BIB-driven video clipping pipeline.
-It finds the moments where a participant appears in the event’s videos and returns short, downloadable MP4 clips of those moments.
+It finds the moments where a participant appears in the event’s videos and returns short playable clip URLs for those moments.
 The participant uploads a selfie (or reuses a Face Searchrequest_id) and the API:

 - Matches the selfie against faces detected across the event’s source videos.